 APB assumes that all employees keep their access cards on them at all times.
 By swiping into an area, they tell the system that they do not need to re-enter, so their entry access is temporarily revoked.
 If they are a trustworthy employee, this never becomes an issue.
 However, if they pass their badge to another person to try and trick the system into granting that person access, the second person will be unable to enter and your system administrators will be alerted.
 This is most commonly used in parking garages and main entrances.
 Area APB only serves to make each area of your facility more protected against infiltration.

-Anti-passback is a security system feature that is primarly used to prevent users from passing their credentials (such as access card or similar device) back to a second person to enter a security controlled area, such as a car park or employee building.
-It can also stop users to enter the controlled area by following or tailgating another person.
+Anti-passback is a security system feature that is primarily used to prevent users from passing their credentials (such as access card or similar device) back to a second person to enter a security controlled area, such as a car park or employee building.
+It can also stop users from entering the controlled area by following or tailgating another person.
 Its purpose is to prevent misuse of such access control systems, but can also be used to count the users (cars or people present in the building) or can be combined with many other features to fulfill high security requirements in areas where there is an “in” reader at the entry gate and an “out” reader at the exit gate.

 How does it work?